 Configure identity and access management

-You must create a Cloud IAM service account to grant Spark access to BigQuery.
+You must create an Identity and Access Management (IAM) service account to grant Spark access to BigQuery.

 Create the service account: